Muztrizen/Supervised-Machine-Learning/README.md

 # Supervised-Machine-Learning
-Gather Supervised Machine Learning algorithms for regression and classification problems
+This repo contains Supervised Machine Learning algorithms for regression and classification problems